CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGauge.md

 ### `update_bridger`
 !!! description "`RootChainGauge.update_bridger():`"

     Function to update the bridger contract.
-Sets approval for the "old" bridger to 0 and gives max approval to the new bridger contract.
+Sets approval for the previous bridger to 0 and gives maximum approval to the new bridger contract.

     !!!note
-        The bridger contract is set within the RootGaugeFactory.
+        The bridger contract is set within the `RootChainGaugeFactory`.

     ??? quote "Source code"

-        ```python hl_lines="4 13"
+        ```python
         bridger: public(address)

         @external